Emmochka/ERLatin102/translation1.md

 C. Translation
 Please translate the passgae into idiomatic English.
 Hercules, while in his hospitality, came to king Dexamenum and took the virginity of his daughter Deianira, wanting to take her as a wife.
 When Hercules was away, the centaur Eurytion attacked Deianira the wife.
-Since her father feared the centaur, he promised he would give her to him.
+Since her father feared the centaur, he promised he would give him her.
+At a certain time, the centaur came with his brothers to the wedding.
+Hercules went among them and killed the centaur, and he took Deianira away.